Forklift Lifting Capacity: limits and driving of loading and unloading, operator and handling in workshop, plant, counterweight, operator, transport.

 Ultimately, it’s best for you to work with your local authorized dealer when it comes to properly configure your forklift for your application and load handling needs.

-This is especially important during the purchasing process, but also in regards to any modifications, you may make to your forklift after receiving it, including any attachments that you plan to use on the forklift or those acquired later on.
+This is especially important during the purchasing process, but also in regard to any modifications, you may make to your forklift after receiving it, including any attachments that you plan to use on the forklift or those acquired later on.

 For more information regarding forklift modifications and best practices, be sure to read this piece on forklift field modifications.